hwi/HWIOAuthBundle/README.md

 The HWIOAuthBundle adds support for authenticating users via oauth in Symfony2.
 The bundle was forked of [KnpOAuthBundle](https://github.com/KnpLabs/KnpOAuthBundle) with consent of the primary maintainer [ubermuda](https://github.com/ubermuda) in order to push the bundle forward faster as original creator currently didn't have the desired time for it.

-**Note:**

-> This bundle is currently only compatible with the master branch of Symfony2.

 Documentation
 -------------